NEW: our limited Flow Edition • Now 100 days trial with all sets NEW: our limited Flow Edition • Now 100 days trial with all sets

 Different Types of Cloth Diapers and Their Suitability for Newborns

-The Correct Pre-Washing of Cloth Diapers
+The Proper Pre-Washing of Cloth Diapers

 • Drying: Air drying is the gentlest option for cloth diapers and preserves their lifespan.
 However, Judes cloth diapers can also be tumble dried.